 iImagine Showtime: 3rd-8th

-Each class is designed to bloom you into a higher level of performative work.
+Each class is designed to bloom our students into a higher level of performative work.
 In our popular ‘iImagine Storytelling’ and ‘iImagine Acting’ class we act out classic children’s fables and fairytales on stage with one-of-a-kind adaptations.

-While we strive to help our students foster bravery and build self-confidence, we use creative dramatics to help students strengthen their reading comprehension and fluency, all while having fun!
+While we strive to help our students foster bravery and build self-confidence through SEL, we also use creative dramatics to help students strengthen their reading comprehension and fluency, all while having fun!
 In addition to supporting our students with language, our improvisational games help our students to practice presence and groundedness.
 In return, our games aid in calming the nervous system and reducing anxiety.

 Bloom Performing Arts classes are currently running in private school after-school programs throughout New York City, Northern New Jersey, Greenwich, Connecticut, and Savannah, Georgia.